Law LLM (by research), MPhil, PhD

 This programme offers you the opportunity to study at Newcastle Law School.
 This is one of the oldest established law schools in the country.
 We provide a stimulating international academic environment that brings together staff and students from a variety of backgrounds.

-The School is part of the Faculty of Humanities and Social Sciences (HASS) and all postgraduate research (PGR) students are members of the HASS Graduate School.
+The School is part of the Faculty of Humanities and Social Sciences (HASS).
+All postgraduate research (PGR) students are members of the HASS Graduate School.
 The Graduate School organises a comprehensive training programme for postgraduate students.
-It covers research techniques, professional/key skills and provides support for personal development.
+The programme covers research techniques and essential professional skills.
+It also provides support for personal development.

 Research in the Law School

-The promotion of high quality, internationally recognised research is a primary objective of the School.
-Fostering an intellectual, vibrant PGR culture is central to this aspiration.
+Developing and promoting high-quality, internationally recognised research is a primary objective of our School.
+Fostering an intellectual, vibrant PGR ccommunity is central to this aspiration.
 Our academic staff have interests in aspects of legal research which range across the discipline, and beyond.
 This includes domestic and international, doctrinal and theoretical aspects.

 READ MORE